Daspy11/stu-dot-art/content/posts/negative-framing.md

 proof by contradiction is all that is needed.

-When you're trying to backdoor naive objectivity into the subjective, negative frames become impossible to rebut without challenging the frame itself.
+When you're trying to backdoor naive objectivity into the subjective, negative frames become impossible to rebut rhetorically without challenging the frame itself.
 Don't say that green is the best color, say that you can't see how any other color could be better.

 None of this is to say that negative frames are analytically any different from positive frames.
 Their effects lie in rhetoric and the effect they have on conversation, not in shifting the underlying logic.
-Taking the above example, a naive conversationalist might respond to a negative frame about favourite colors by enumerating particular contexts in which other colors could be superior to green.
-Danger signs and warning labels are red because of danger.
-The proponent can defend their positive claim simply by aloofly claiming skepticism.
-It's a fast way to lose an argument before it even begins.

 An even more effective way to muddy the water in this way is to follow up a negative frame by casting an aspersion about the motives of the person who is challenging it.
 This is an improvement not just because it's likely to distract